REGION: Lintong FARM: Lintongnihuta (shores of Lake Taoba) FARMER: Various

 VARIETAL: Ateng, Jember and Garundang ALTITUDE: 1000 - 1300 M PROCESS: Washed ROAST: Medium

 Not your fathers Sumatra!
-This new generation Sumatra has flavor notes of cacao, cedar and bell peppers with a hint of lavender floral notes.
+This new generation Sumatra has flavor notes of cacao, cedar and bell pepper with a hint of lavender floral notes.

 A cup that is very clean and balanced while still providing the body one expects from Indonesia.

 COFFEE REVIEW - SUMATRA MUTU BATAK 94 POINTS #9 Coffee - 2018

 Ken Davids of Coffee Review in his 94 POINTS - March 2018 assessment describes our Sumatra Mutu Batak as: